krishaamer/green-filter-research/research/literature/design.md

 ## Speculative Design {#speculative-design}

-“Speculative Design” for a sustainbility assistant
+“Speculative Design” for a sustainability assistant

 — all green categories — Green hub — Ask the user to prioritize

-Neri oxman, biomaterials mit media lab , 15. sept.
-2020 — neri oxman expressions: “ecology-indifferent” “naturing”“mother naturing” “design is a practice of letting go of all that is unneccesary” “nature should be our single client”
+Neri Oxman, biomaterials MIT media lab, 15. sept.
+2020 —

+Neri Oxman’s expressions: “ecology-indifferent” “naturing”“mother naturing” “design is a practice of letting go of all that is unneccesary” “nature should be our single client”

 speculative design use imagination